Resilient-Labs/playbook/environment-setup.md

 ```
 type mongo in another terminal window.
 This will run the Mongo shell which is an application to access data in MongoDB.

-7. Exit the Mongo shell by running the following in terminal:
+7. Exit the Mongo shell (terminal tab #1) by running the following in terminal:
 ```
 quit()
 ```

-8. To stop the Mongo daemon hit ctrl+c
+8. To stop the Mongo daemon (terminal tab #2) hit ctrl+c

 ## Testing